MG 34: Development of the MG 34

 The result, the multiple role capable MG 34, wherein Rheinmetall's Sömmerda plant had a significant influence, reflected the Reichswehrministerium specifications.

 In 1937 the feed was redesigned to use reusable non-disintegrating Gurt 33 and Gurt 34 metal belts and a 50-round Gurttrommel 34 (belt drum).

 The feeding system was based on the direct push-through of the cartridge out of the link into the gun's chamber.
 Accordingly, the link had to be of the half-open type to enable the motion of the bolt through the link.

 Vollmer also increased the rate of fire.
 The MG 34's double crescent trigger dictated either semiautomatic or fully automatic firing modes.
 The capability to use the previous 75-round Patronentrommel 34 saddle-drum magazines (with a required change of the feed cover for a Trommelhalter magazine holder) was retained.

 As the MG 34 was technically based on and featured design elements of several other machine guns, the German arms industry under the guidance of the Waffenamt (German Army Weapons Agency) negotiated and worked out complex royalties and patents matters regarding the MG 34 to every involved side's satisfaction.

 Before large scale production commenced, 2,300 MG 34s in two main early versions, slightly more complex and different from the final design, were produced between 1935 and 1939.
 At the time it was introduced, it had a number of advanced features and the general-purpose machine gun concept that it aspired to was an influential one.
+A little-known feature of these first 2,300 weapons was a device that could be used to change the rate of fire of the weapon.
+This cadence regulator, which was designed as a flick-force brake, was located in the grip of the weapon.
+The designer of the MG 34, Louis Stange, was granted the corresponding patent (No. 686 843) at the end of 1939.